drbean/edit/tsailin/2019APBR_english_proofing.md

-As can be seen from the summary of business models in contract manufacturing in Table 1, the three models of contract manufacturers demonstrate different configurations for doing business in existing markets.
-When latecomers want to upgrade their business models, they face many challenges in the transition that are the same as those that most incumbent firms encounter.
+As can be seen from the summary of business models in contract manufacturing in Table 1, the three models of contract manufacturers demonstrate differences in the configuration required to do business in existing markets.
+At the same time, when latecomers want to upgrade their business models, they face many common challenges in the transition that are the same as those that most incumbent firms encounter.
 Chesbrough (2010) considers that incumbent firms may encounter a tension between the configuration of their existing business model and the reconfiguration required by the new business